History of Suresnes

 From the mid-19th century onwards, the face of Suresnes changed radically, with the arrival of the train, tramway, and navigation services on the Seine: the town was now within easy reach of Parisians, who flocked to the guinguettes lining its quays, often after attending the races at the nearby Longchamp racecourse.
-The development of the industry from the 1890s onwards led to the installation of numerous factories, gradually eradicating the properties of the Ancien Régime: Suresnes was now an industrial town with a rapidly growing working-class population.
+The development of industry from the 1890s onwards led to the establishment of numerous factories, gradually eradicating the Ancien Régime's properties: Suresnes was now an industrial town with a rapidly growing working-class population.
 The election of Henri Sellier as mayor of Suresnes in 1919 led to considerable urban change: a promoter of workers' housing and driven by hygienic ideas, the mayor increased the number of public services (schools, medical dispensaries, etc.) and housing projects, with his garden city considered a model of its kind.
 However, he was dismissed by Vichy in 1941.
-During the Occupation, a thousand resistance fighters were executed by the Nazis in the Mont-Valérien fortress, a military building that had replaced the calvary in the mid-19th century.
+During the Occupation, a thousand resistance fighters were executed by the Nazis in Fort Mont-Valérien, a military building that had replaced the Calvary in the mid-19th century.
 The second half of the 20th century saw a new urban metamorphosis, as factories disappeared and were gradually replaced by residential buildings and service and high-tech companies.